 Our communicators have a highly sensitive speakerphone that lets the Monitor speak to you, even if you can’t get to the phone.
 And, if you press your Personal Help Button but cannot speak, your Lifeline Monitor will quickly send help.

-A: Lifeline offers you and your loved ones peace of mind, independence, early intervention and reassurance.
-Here are 10 of the most frequently asked questions we hear - and our answers:
+Lifeline offers you and your loved ones peace of mind, independence, early intervention and reassurance.

 Even if someone checks in on your regularly, you are left unprotected at times.
 You could fall and be unable to get help for over 24 hours.
 A study published in the New England Journal of Medicine reported that people found within one hour of a fall are five times more likely to survive than those who remain helpless for over 72 hours.

-A: It's surprisingly affordable.
-You don't have to buy anything or make a long-term commitment.
-When you subscribe to Lifeline through Morris Hospital, you pay a low, one-time installation charge of $35 and a low monthly fee of $25 for as long as you use the service.
+It’s surprisingly affordable.
+You don’t have to buy anything or make a long-term commitment.
+When you subscribe to Lifeline through Morris Hospital, you pay a low, one-time installation charge of $35 and a low monthly fee of $25 for the basic service.
 The monthly fee is the same, no matter how often you call, or how long you talk.
 Additional products available at additional cost.

-A: No. There are just two pieces of equipment: your Personal Help Button worn as a pendant or on a wristband and the communicator.
+No. There are just two pieces of equipment: Your Personal Help Button worn as a pendant or on a wristband and the communicator.

 The attractive Classic Pendant© and Slimline© Wristband Personal Help Buttons are small, lightweight and waterproof.